LucasKonrath/devportal/src/posts/two-pointers.md

 ![Two Pointers Pair Sum Visualization](../images/two-pointers-pair-sum.png)

-### So this is how you solve Pair Sum - Sorted Array using the two pointers technique!
+### Hope you enjoyed this post, see you in the next one!